thriveweb/deking-new/content/projects/insulated-patio-victoria-point.md

   - image: /images/uploads/cooldekrooflightsvictoriapoint3.jpg
   - image: /images/uploads/cooldekrooflightsvictoriapoint.jpg
 content: >-
+  This patio has created a wonderful outdoor dining/entertainment area and extended the living area of the home.

-  2 Light boxes were added to this attached insulated patio roof so the living room of the house was not affected by the extra shade of the new roof
+  To ensure the living room of the home was not affected by the extra shade created by the new patio roof, the homeowners added two light boxes to the patio roof.
+The allows plenty of natural light into the patio and also the living room of the home.

+  This patio has an insulated roof which allow the homeowners to use this space all year round.
+The roof not only protects against the weather and the scorching Queensland sun, but also keeps the area cooler and quieter with the insulation in the roof.
+The area has been finished with lightning and fans.

+  What a beautiful addition to this home.
+The patio extends from the living room to create this outdoor area that will be used all year round.
 categories:
   - category: Patio Roofs
 meta: